Forced fatherhood: United States

 In 1997, the Louisiana Court of Appeal ruled against Emile Frisard in his suit against Debra Rojas.
 Frisard was visiting his sick parents in hospital when Rojas, a nurse at the hospital, offered to perform oral sex on him, provided he wore a condom.
 Frisard accepted and after the act was complete, Rojas kept the condom and used Frisard's semen to impregnate herself.
 She subsequently sued him for child support.
 Frisard argued that he only consented to oral sex and never consented to the use of his sperm for insemination purposes.
 Frisard was ordered to pay $436.81 per month in child support, $17,901.21 in arrears and 5% in court costs.
 Addressing the issue of Rojas' self-insemination without Frisard's consent, the court dismissed the point: "[Frisard's] own testimony showed that he had some sort of sexual contact with the plaintiff around the time frame of alleged conception."
 The fact of any sexual contact between them was sufficient to hold Frisard liable for child support.

 A Massachusetts court awarded Richard Gladu $108,000 in compensation from Boston IVF after the fertility clinic impregnated his ex-wife with their frozen embryos without his consent, resulting in the birth of a daughter.
 Gladu was awarded $98,000 for the cost of raising his then seven-year-old daughter, and $10,000 for emotional distress.

 The Illinois Appellate Court ruled that Richard O. Phillips could press a claim for emotional distress against his former partner Sharon Irons, overruling the circuit court which had dismissed Phillips' suit in 2003.
-Phillips claimed that Irons surreptitiously kept condoms containing his semen after oral sex and used it to self-inseminate, later giving birth to a daughter.
+Phillips claimed that Irons surreptitiously kept his semen in her mouth after oral sex and used it to self-inseminate, later giving birth to a daughter.
 The court ruled that Phillips' claims, if true, meant that Irons "deceitfully engaged in sexual acts, which no reasonable person would expect could result in pregnancy, to use plaintiff's sperm in an unorthodox, unanticipated manner yielding extreme consequences."
 The appellate court dismissed Phillips' claims of fraud and theft: "when plaintiff 'delivered' his sperm, it was a gift – an absolute and irrevocable transfer of title to property from a donor to a donee.
 There was no agreement that the original deposit would be returned upon request."